Prime editing

+A modified version of CRISPR-Cas9 gene editing.
+In this method, a fusion protein consisting of a catalytically impaired Cas9 enzyme and reverse transcriptase is used to directly and specifically rewrite specific genomic sequences.

 Prime editing is a 'search-and-replace' genome editing technology in molecular biology by which the genome of living organisms may be modified.
 The technology directly writes new genetic information into a targeted DNA site.
-It uses a fusion protein, consisting of a catalytically impaired Cas9 endonuclease fused to an engineered reverse transcriptase enzyme, and a prime editing guide RNA (pegRNA), capable of identifying the target site and providing the new genetic information to replace the target DNA nucleotides.
+The most basic prime editor uses a fusion protein, consisting of a catalytically-impaired programmable endonuclease linked to an engineered reverse transcriptase, and a prime editing guide RNA (pegRNA), capable of identifying the target site and providing the new genetic information to replace the target DNA nucleotides.
 It mediates targeted insertions, deletions, and base-to-base conversions without the need for double strand breaks (DSBs) or donor DNA templates.

 The technology has received mainstream press attention due to its potential uses in medical genetics.
-It utilizes methodologies similar to precursor genome editing technologies, including CRISPR/Cas9 and base editors.
-Prime editing has been used on some animal models of genetic disease and plants.
+It utilizes methodologies similar to precursor genome editing technologies, including CRISPR/Cas9 and Base editing.

+Prime editing has been used on some animal models of genetic disease, in various plants, and in bacteria.
+The first human trials for happened in 2024, with both patients enlisted being effectively cured of chronic granulomatous disease.